Featured image of post How to Install Custom ZHA Quirks in Home Assistant (Example: Aqara FP300) EN

 2. Restart Home Assistant.

-3. If you want a “clean” state: remove & re-pair the device so it gets interviewed without the quirk.
+3. If you want a truly clean state: remove and re-pair the device so it gets interviewed without the quirk.

-To verify you’re truly “without quirk”, enable debug logging briefly and check for zhaquirks matching messages.
+To verify that you are really back to the non-quirk state, enable debug logging briefly and check for matching zhaquirks log messages.

 Do I need to set enable_quirks?